zeptofs/nz-api-documentation/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Split enables your business to make, collect and receive payments using nothing but bank accounts.
-We've overlaid a simple REST API on top of the legacy (and newer) Australian payment rails,  enabling all of your account to account payment flows through 1 simple integration.
+We've overlaid a simple REST API on top of the legacy (and newer) Australian payment rails,  enabling all of your account-to-account payment flows through 1 simple integration.

 You can find more on this in the [Making payments](/#making-payments) and [Getting paid](/#getting-paid) guides.